viniciusban/viniciusban.github.io/index.md

 #
 layout: default
 title: Vinicius Assef | a.k.a viniciusban.
 Software developer.
 He/his.
 My opinions you read in this blog can change anytime.
 You don't have to agree with me.
 Preferrably you shouldn't.
+taglines:
+  - i have much more questions than answers
+  - name things properly
+  - take care of your knees
+  - programming is fun, but shipping is your job
+  - \"the road to hell is paved with works-in-progress\" (Philip Roth)
+  - sleep well
 ---